 photos of my peruvian parents and MY family in sydney australia

 My work is rooted in legacy, culture, and the duty to remember.
-I’m not just a photographer—I’m a second-generation Latina, and every image I take is a way to protect what too often gets lost, ignored, or erased.
+As a second-generation Latina, every image I create preserves what too often gets overlooked or erased—celebrating families, traditions, and identities with honesty and care.

-That’s why a portion of every session supports humanitarian aid for children and displaced families in Gaza.
-When you choose to document your child’s life, you also help protect another’s.
-Two children.
-One image at a time.
+I believe every child deserves safety, dignity, and memory, and a portion of every session supports humanitarian aid for children and displaced families in Gaza.
+When you choose to document your child’s life, you also help protect another’s—one image at a time.

 If you’d like to directly support efforts in Gaza, I’ve included a link to two incredible Palestinian girls doing life-saving work on the ground.
 I trust them deeply, and you can follow and support their journey directly.